 The tidal wave of veterinary specialization that has swelled up over the past ten to twenty years means that we now have dedicated oncologists for our pets that can help advise owners on the most up-to-date options for treatment of their pets.
 Having said that, more advanced care comes with a more advanced price tag.
 When you realize that chemotherapy, radiotherapy and surgery are often viable treatments for some forms of cancer, you can appreciate that costs stack up.

 So, now you know some words about cancer and have some information about what we can do, hopefully you feel a little better.
-While you have a more hopeful feeling, and since it’s Pet Cancer Awareness Month, I encourage you to help support those dedicated to finding a cure for cancer and the pets that are affected by cancer in our lives.
+While you have a more hopeful feeling, I encourage you to help support those dedicated to finding a cure for cancer and the pets that are affected by cancer in our lives.

 There are a number of programs, institutions, and foundations set up to help contribute important funding to cancer research and pet care and I’m sure they would love your support (monetarily or otherwise).
 Currently, there are two canine cancer studies underway at the University of Pennsylvania School of Veterinary Medicine, our local vet school, focusing on bone cancer and lymphoma development in pets.
 I encourage you to visit your local vet school's website to see what they have in progress.
-For example, Colorado State University has an excellent dedicated cancer center with a "Ways to Give" page you might find helpful.

 Likewise, Morris Animal Foundation's Canine Lifetime Health Project has a golden opportunity (quite literally) to learn how to prevent cancer and other diseases in their Golden Retriever Lifetime Study, which will enroll up to 3,000 Golden Retrievers and will last 10 to 14 years.
 Studies such as these can greatly benefit from your support and/or contributions, and may one day help to provide a healthier tomorrow for our best friends - and perhaps us, as well.